SiberianTiger/siberiantiger.github.io/_posts/2019-10-21-mit-6-436-fundamentals-of-probability-lecture-notes.md

 3. For any decreasing sequence.
 4. For any decreasing sequence such that $\cap_{n=1}^{\infty} A_n = \emptyset$.

-### Caratheodory theorem and the extension to a probability space
+### Caratheodory's extension theorem and the extension to a probability space

-*Caratheodory theorem.*
+*Caratheodory's extension theorem.*
 Given $\Omega$.
 Suppose $\mathcal{F}_0$ is a field.
 Suppose $\mathbb{P}_0: \mathcal{F}_0 \mapsto [0, 1]$ such that $\mathbb{P}_0(\Omega) = 1$ and $\mathbb{P}_0$ is countably additive.
 Then there is a unique extenion of $\mathbb{P}_0$ to $(\Omega, \sigma(\mathcal{F}_0), \mathbb{P})$, such that $\forall A\in \mathcal{F}_0$, $\mathbb{P}(A) = \mathbb{P}_0(A)$.

 #### Uniform measure on $[0, 1]$